StephWong2999/RBT32021_NMP_AV/README.md

 # Webots Driverless Simulation New Member Project

 ## Background
+The system design and code of an Autonomous Vehicle must be validated and tested before being uploaded onto the car.
+Thus a simulation software such as webots provides the perfect virtual environment to cheaply and safetly test implementations.

 ## Webots Controller and World Files
 You will be given a 4 wheel Adept Pioneer 3-AT Vehicle.
 This model includes support for 4 motors and 16 sonar sensors(8 forward facing, 8 rear facing).
 In out world files, we've added the following sensors: